jonshiach/graphics-notes/_sources/_pages/02_Basic_shapes.md

 This code is explained below

-- `#version 300 es`: Tells the shader we are using GLSL ES 3.00, the shader language used with WebGL 2.0.
+- `#version 300 es` -- Tells the shader we are using GLSL ES 3.00, the shader language used with WebGL 2.0.

-- `precision mediump float;`: Sets the default float precision to medium (16-bit).
+- `precision mediump float;` -- Sets the default float precision to medium (16-bit).

-- `in vec3 aPosition;`: Tells the shader that we are inputting a 3-element vector for the vertex position (the `a` in `aPosition` is short for attribute).
+- `in vec3 aPosition;` -- Tells the shader that we are inputting a 3-element vector for the vertex position (the `a` in `aPosition` is short for attribute).

-- `gl_Position = vec4(aPosition, 1.0);`: Outputs a 4-element vector for the clip space co-ordinates of the vertex (there reason why it's a 4-element vector will be covered later when we look at transformations).
+- `gl_Position = vec4(aPosition, 1.0);` -- Outputs a 4-element vector for the clip space co-ordinates of the vertex (there reason why it's a 4-element vector will be covered later when we look at transformations).
 The `gl_Position` variable is a required output of every vertex shader.

 The simplest way of entering shader code into our JavaScript file is to define it as a multiline string.